nomasters/handshake/design-docs/handshake-core.md

 A more exhaustive set of procedural tasks my be uncovered as the design process continues, but it covers the major events required for fetching new messages.

 - Bob's device knows the fetch endpoints for Alice.
-- The fetch endpoint represents an encrypted reference to the latest IPFS hash that contains Alice's message
+- The fetch endpoint represents an encrypted reference to the latest IPFS hash that contains Alice's message.
-- If the fetch endpoint contains data, retrieve that data and verify the signature
+- If the fetch endpoint contains data, retrieve that data and verify the signature.
 - If verified, attempt to match the lookup key from Alice's lookup hash list.
-- If a match is found, decrypt the message and destroy the key
+- If a match is found, decrypt the message and destroy the key.
-- The decrypted message should reference an IPFS endpoint
+- The decrypted message should reference an IPFS endpoint.
-- Fetch the data from the IPFS gateway endpoint
+- Fetch the data from the IPFS gateway endpoint.
-- attempt to match the lookup key referenced in the data payload
+- Attempt to match the lookup key referenced in the data payload.
-- If a match is found, decrypt the message and destroy the key
+- If a match is found, decrypt the message and destroy the key.
-- write the data to the chat log
+- Write the data to the chat log.